13 April 2009

 Until now I believed that consumer ebooks wouldn’t really take off without the presence of a critical mass of devices out in the wider market place and I wasn’t convinced that the critical mass would ever develop.
 I am not sure that 30,000 is that critical mass but it must be getting close.
 250,000 Kindles in the USA must be close to a critical mass for that market.

-Amazon have lead the way in the commercial sale of DRM free music which has forced Apple to sell DRM free music on iTunes, it will be interesting to see if Amazon persist in using a proprietary DRM system for the Kindle.
+If only the two devices didn’t use different file formats publishers would have 500,000 devices to make ebooks for, instead of having to make two file formats.
+Given that Amazon have lead the way in the commercial sale of DRM free music which has forced Apple to sell DRM free music on iTunes, it will be interesting to see if Amazon persist in using a proprietary DRM system for the Kindle.

-Kindle 2 is being delayed so that they can convert it to take epub formats.
+With any luck the Kindle 2 is being delayed so that they can convert it to take epub formats.
 Given this and a European launch of the Kindle and I’ll have to looking at ebook production myself and that will be a change.

 15 January 2009